prahaladbelavadi/codahale.com/_posts/2009-05-02-what-makes-jersey-interesting-parameter-classes.md

 }
 {% endhighlight %}

-This is a pretty simple approach -- catch the exception, and throw a `WebApplicationException` with an HTTP response explaining the problem.
+This is a pretty simple approach--catch the exception, and throw a `WebApplicationException` with an HTTP response explaining the problem.
 Jersey catches the `WebApplicationException` and sends the attached `Response`.